MatriMariem/printf/README.md

-# printf - format and print data
+# \_printf - format and print data
+This is our printf function recoded from scratch, for education purpose.
 ## Authorized functions and macros
 * write (man 2 write)
 * malloc (man 3 malloc)